zephyrproject-rtos/zephyr/samples/sensor/tmp116/README.rst

 Sample Output
 *************
-The output can be seen via a terminal emultator (e.g. minicom).
+The output can be seen via a terminal emulator (e.g. minicom).
 Connect the board with a USB cable to the computer and open /dev/ttyACM0 with the below serial settings:

 * Baudrate: 115200